 Installing the OpenSSH client and server on Ubuntu is as easy as typing "sudo apt-get install openssh" at a terminal prompt.
 However, this will install Portable OpenSSH version 4.3p2[-8ubuntu1].
-Unfortunately for users, this version of Portable OpenSSH does not include the "Match" functionality added to the SSH server in version 4.4p1, that
+Unfortunately for users, this version of Portable OpenSSH does not include the "Match" functionality added to the SSH server in version 4.4p1, that "allows some configuration options to be selectively overridden if specific criteria (based on user, group, hostname and/or address) are met."

 This article will detail how to compile and configure the latest version of Portable OpenSSH (4.6p1 at the time of this writing) on an Ubuntu 7.04 Feisty Fawn Server system in order to obtain the OpenSSH server's latest features.